-We now consider the small sample performance of the Hausman test proposed in Section 4.
+We now consider the small sample performance of the Hausman test proposed in Subsection 4.1.
 This test compares AAH and BB estimators.
-As already noted, under the null hypothesis of BB conditions holding, we have $Var(AAH) \leq Var(BB)$ , whereas BB estimator will be inconsistent if BB conditions are not met.
-Table 12 shows the rejection rates of Hausman test (defined by (40)) at 5 per cent nominal level under the null that BB conditions are met (namely $H_0: \rho = \kappa = 0$ ), as well as the rejection rates under the alternative hypothesis $H_1: \rho = 0$ and $\kappa = 1$ , under which the BB conditions do not hold.
-For T = 3 and all choices of n considered, our findings suggest that the Hausman test has relatively good size.
+As already noted, under the null hypothesis of BB conditions holding, we have $Var(AAH) \leq Var(BB)$, whereas BB estimator will be inconsistent if BB conditions are not met.
+Table 12 shows the rejection rates of Hausman test (defined by (30)) at 5 per cent nominal level under the null that BB conditions are met (namely $H_0: \rho = \kappa = 0$), as well as the rejection rates under the alternative hypothesis $H_1: \rho = 0$ and $\kappa = 1$, under which the BB conditions do not hold.
+Our findings suggest that the Hausman test has relatively good size for n sufficiently large.
 However, rejection rates increase well beyond the 5 per cent nominal level as T increases and n is not sufficiently large.
 These distortions can be observed in sample sizes where Var(AAH) and Var(BB) are not well estimated due to large number of moments and n not being sufficiently large.
 Under the null hypothesis we also observe a large incidence of cases (reported in the right part of Table 2) where Var(AAH) < Var(BB) and Hausman test is therefore not applicable.
-Large incidence of these cases relate to very small differences in RMSE values reported earlier in Table 6, in particular for larger values of T.
+A large number of these cases are reported due to very small differences in RMSE values reported earlier in Table 6, in particular for larger values of T.

-Rejection rates under the alternative hypothesis $(H_1 : \rho = 0 \text{ and } \kappa = 1)$ are quite large and quickly approach one as n increases, suggesting relatively good power of the Hausman test for this design.
-Overall, Hausman test seems to work well when T is sufficiently small but as T is increased the size distortion quickly appear in a same pattern as the reported size distortions observed in Table 7.
+Rejection rates under the alternative hypothesis $(H_1 : \rho = 0 \text{ and } \kappa = 1)$ are quite large and quickly approach unity as n increases, suggesting relatively good power of the Hausman test for this design.
+Overall, Hausman test seems to work well when T is small relative to n, but as T is increased we observe size distortions very similar to the ones reported in Table 7.

-$^{18}$ To make the results in Tables 10 & 11 and Tables 8 & 9 comparable we have used the same seed for generating the random numbers.
+19To make the results in Tables 10 & 11 and Tables 8 & 9 comparable we have used the same seed for generating the random numbers.